Arjdroid/greenifytransit/README.md

 Team Leader: Arjun Singh
 Team Members: Arjun Singh, Adithya Bangolae, Sachit Shastri

+We won 2nd place in the senior category!

 Project Details:
 A mobile application that helps users plan out trips and everyday transit to be more environmentally friendly while still retaining convenience and low travel times.